It’s the early evening rush at the grocery store. There you are, empty basket in hand, trying to figure out what to make for dinner tonight.

 Yep, we’re talking about meal planning.

-Or, as Sally Hara, R.D., C.D.E., a registered dietitian and diabetes educator at Northwest Hospital & Medical Center puts it, “It’s just asking yourself what’s for dinner once for the entire week instead of once daily, and then shopping accordingly.”
+Or as Sally Hara, a registered dietitian and diabetes educator at the Nutrition Clinic at UW Medical Center – Northwest, puts it, “It’s just asking yourself what’s for dinner once for the entire week instead of once daily, and then shopping accordingly.”

 The benefits of meal planning